idosumit/guess-my-number/README.md

 # guess-my-number
-a very simple game where the player guess numbers from 1 to 20
+A very simple game where the player guess numbers from 1 to 20.
+One of the many mini-projects I'll be undergoing in my pursuit of learning JavaScript and web development.